 Debbie practices every day and recently completed a Mindfulness-based Stress Reduction (MBSR) teacher-training programme with Mindflow.

 Bernice Sant is a mindfulness practitioner and doctoral candidate with a particular interest in sport and performance psychology.

 Bernice works with athletes, sports bodies and organisations, using a Mindfulness-Acceptance-Commitment (MAC) based approach to address injury and anxiety, build resilience and enhance performance.

 A competitive athlete herself, Bernice is currently working on a Professional Doctorate in Sport and Exercise Psychology at Liverpool John Moores University and researching the application of mindfulness in sport.

 Sam Dobson is a Liverpool-based artist currently working with material, performance and sculpture to “explore the ephemeral and ever-changing quality of the internal state”.

 As a mindfulness practitioner and workshop coordinator, Sam has developed an art-based approach to mindfulness in addition to her art-therapy work with palliative care patients.

 Mindfulness is a key component of Sam’s art, enabling her to connect with the thoughts and feelings that inform her experience and shape her work.

-Contact us for more information about our classes, courses or workshops.
+Contact us for more information about our work.
 We also want to hear from you if you’d like to work with us, directly or in collaboration, to bring the benefits of mindfulness to the people of Merseyside.